Hackers News Hackers News

 tele.php variant hxxps[://]_wildcard_[.]gonzalezlawnandlandscaping[.]com/…/tele[.]php

-• Deploy sandbox analysis capable of executing JavaScript in real browsers to detonate blob-based payloads safely before they reach end users
+• Deploy Advanced Sandbox Analysis: Utilize sandbox environments capable of executing JavaScript within real browsers to safely detonate blob-based payloads before they reach end-users.

-• Hunt proactively using the BlobPhishLoaderHTML YARA rule and URL pivot queries (url:"/res.php$", url:"*/blob.html$") in threat intelligence platforms
+• Proactive Threat Hunting: Actively hunt for BlobPhish activity using the BlobPhishLoaderHTML YARA rule and pivot queries (e.g., url:"/res.php$", url:"*/blob.html$") within threat intelligence platforms.

-• Integrate live TI feeds that push BlobPhish IOCs into firewalls, proxies, and SIEM rules automatically as attacker infrastructure rotates
+• Integrate Live Threat Intelligence: Automate the integration of real-time threat intelligence feeds that push BlobPhish Indicators of Compromise (IOCs) directly into firewalls, proxies, and SIEM rules to rapidly adapt defenses as attacker infrastructure evolves.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.